Interfacing DS18B20 Sensor with PIC MCU | MPLAB Projects

-The DS18B20 temperature sensor is a 3-pin electronic component (like a simple transistor) from Maxim (formerly Dallas) which uses 1-wire protocol to communicate with master device (microprocessor, microcontroller ….).
+The DS18B20 temperature sensor is a 3-pin electronic component (like a simple transistor) from Analog Devices (formerly Maxim Integrated) which uses 1-wire protocol to communicate with master device (microprocessor, microcontroller ….).

 The DS18B20 sensor provides 9-bit to 12-bit Celsius temperature measurement resolution (programmable resolution).